Join our series of insightful webinars

-As part of our 'Net zero buildings explained' series, we will be hosting three webinars.
+As part of our 'Net zero buildings explained' series, we are hosting three webinars.
 The first describes the pathways to achieve a net zero building, the second explores the characteristics of a net zero building and the third delves into the detail of operating it.

-Join Head of Strategy and Research, Tim Crozier-Cole as he sets out how net zero is achieved for companies with large (non-domestic) building portfolios.
+They set out how net zero is achieved for companies with large building portfolios:

 If you are an Asset Manager or an Estate Manager, you will be responsible for the delivery of net zero buildings.
 You may also be required to make decisions on appropriate solutions and to sign off the capital and operational costs for their implementation.

-We will present a summary of common technical solutions you are likely to be presented with.
-Armed with this information you will understand the solutions available and which are likely to be appropriate for your buildings.
+Armed with this information you will understand the solutions available and which are most appropriate for your buildings.

 The delivery of an operationally net zero building is an ongoing activity.
-If you are responsible for such buildings, you will need to know what is required to implement and monitor ongoing performance.
-Managing the systemic issues and stakeholder engagement are often the key to effective implementation.
+If you are responsible for such buildings, you will need to know what is required to deliver efficient operation on a day to day basis and verify this through ongoing performance monitoring.
+Managing the systemic issues and ongoing stakeholder engagement are often the key to effective implementation.